Hannington Bugingo: 2006–2009

 In 2008, Bugingo acted in Kiwani as Kaggwa beside Juliana Kanyomozi.
 Together with Henry H Ssali, he also co-directed the movie.
 While still with Theatre Factory, he joined Scanad Uganda Limited, an advertising agency, in 2008.
 He worked there until 2011, when Metropolitan Republic headhunted him as a copy writer.
-It was during this time that Bugingo won a bronze medal with Metropolitan Republic at The Loerie Awards for the MTN SIM card registration campaign.
+It was during this time that Bugingo won a bronze medal with Metropolitan Republic at the Loerie Awards for the MTN SIM card registration campaign.

-2010–present
+2010–2019

 In January 2010, Bugingo, together with thirteen other members, after a disagreement with the administration of Theatre Factory, broke away and formed a new group called Fun Factory Uganda.
 He became its general manager.

 In 2013, Bugingo quit his job as a creative strategist at Metropolitan Republic to concentrate on Fun Factory Uganda and the advertising agency that he and his friends had opened, called KIB Marketing and Advertising Agency.

 In 2015, he produced the film Situka.
 "The project, meant to encourage youths to 'stand up' (Situka) for their rights, think of the future...is a story that covers the entire country, Africa, and the globe".